-Moreover $\tilde\delta$ is sharp in the sense that it cannot be lowered. \end{proposition} \begin{proof} The expression for $\tilde\delta$ follows by specializing Theorem \ref{local_th} to the setting of Theorem \ref{expsym}.
-In this setting, taking $\delta<\tilde\delta$ is equivalent to choosing $p<\tilde{p}$.
+Moreover $\widetilde\delta$ is sharp {in the sense that under our assumptions, inequality \eqref{localBL} is false in general for $\delta<\widetilde\delta$}. \end{proposition} \begin{proof} The expression for $\widetilde\delta$ follows by specializing Theorem \ref{local_th} to the setting of Theorem \ref{expsym}.
+In this setting, taking $\delta<\widetilde\delta$ is equivalent to choosing $p<\widetilde{p}$.
 Recalling that

-and that by Theorem \ref{sharp_exp} for $p<\tilde p$ there exist functions $f_J$, each $\mathcal{A}^J$-symmetric for $J=1,\dots,J_{\max}$, such that the inner integral diverges, we have that inequality \eqref{localBL} cannot hold for $\delta<\tilde\delta$. \end{proof}
+and that by Theorem \ref{sharp_exp} for $p<\widetilde p$ there exist functions $f_J$, each $\mathcal{A}^J$-symmetric for $J=1,\dots,J_{\max}$, such that the inner integral diverges, we have that inequality \eqref{localBL} cannot hold for $\delta<\widetilde\delta$. \end{proof}